 Eggs and Tadpoles

 There are about sixty eggs in a string.
-The male carries the eggs around for twenty to fifty days.
+The male carries the eggs for twenty to fifty days.
 If the weather is very dry he may dip the eggs into water to moisten them.
-The male may mate with more than one female and carry around more than one strand of eggs.
-When the eggs are ready to hatch, the male enters the water.
+He may mate with more than one female and carry around more than one strand of eggs.
+When the eggs are ready to hatch, the toad enters the water.
 The tadpoles then emerge from the eggs and swim away.

-The Mallorcan midwife toad, also called the Majorcan midwife toad (Alytes muletensis) is found in the wild only in Majorca, where it lives in limestone gorges in remote areas.
+The Mallorcan or Marjorcan midwife toad (Alytes muletensis) is found in the wild only in Majorca, where it lives in limestone gorges in remote areas.
 Before 1980 the species was thought to have been extinct for two thousand years and was known only from fossils.
 Its population was believed to have been eliminated by introduced predators and competitors.

-Despite the success with the Mallorcan midwife toad, there are concerns about midwife toads in general.
+Despite the success with the Mallorcan species, there are concerns about midwife toads in general.
 Some populations have died from chytrid fungal infections.